valhalla/valhalla-docs/elevation/elevation-service.md

 #Elevation service API reference

 Mapzen's elevation service is an open-source web API (and C++ library) that provides digital elevation model (DEM) data as the result of a query.
-The elevation service data has many applications when combined with other routing and naivgation data, including computing the steepness of edges or generating an elevation profile along a route.
+The elevation service data has many applications when combined with other routing and navigation data, including computing the steepness of edges or generating an elevation profile along a route.
 This page documents the inputs and outputs to the service.

 The elevation service is in active development.
 You can follow the [Mapzen blog](https://mapzen.com/blog) to get updates.
 To report software issues or suggest enhancements, open an issue in [Skadi GitHub repository](https://github.com/valhalla/skadi/issues).
 If you find a unique use for the elevation service, let the developers know at [routing@mapzen.com](mailto:routing@mapzen.com)!